darkforestry/amms-rs/docs/addingAnAMM.md

 ## Foreword
 The recommended way to read this document is to fully read through the entire walkthrough once, without writing any code.
 This will allow you to grok the moving parts of the library as well as the architecture of the code without having to worry about AMM design before you know how everything fits together.
 The first read should be slow and steady, taking about 30 min.
 Then when you have reached the end of the walkthrough, you should pass through it again but adding code for the new AMM this time.
 The second pass through will allow you to fully focus on your AMM implementation instead of library architecture.
-As always, feel free to ask any questions in the DF discord if you run into any challenges.
+As always, feel free to ask any questions by opening an issue if you run into any challenges.

 ## Adding a new AMM